X-Sensing/python_dashboard_resources/deploy_cloud_and_AWS_notes/AWS_deploy_notes.md

 ## General overview

-EC2 is the standard cloud computer in Amazon Web Services (AWS).
+EC2 is the standard cloud computer on Amazon Web Services (AWS).

 - It can be thought of as a fully contained remote computer.